shreethaar/slides/RE-DLL/re-dll.md

 ### ./why_reversing_dll_matters
 - Modern malware uses DLL to employ various tactics
     - [MITRE ATT&CK Hijack Execution Flow: DLL](https://attack.mitre.org/techniques/T1574/001/)
-- Common in reflecive and process injections
+- Common in reflective and process injections
 - More stealthy behavior and modular payloads
 - DLL is one of the top 5 file types listed in MalwareBazaar
 - Vulnerabilities analysis that lead to supply chain risks